 Currently, Americans do not have access to injectable amygdalin as Laetrile.
 But we do have access to bitter apricot seeds as a food product.
 They generally contain 20mg of amygdalin per apricot seed.
 Alternative cancer experts recommend 1 seed for every 10 pounds of body weight.
 The seeds need to be consumed throughout the day as opposed to all at one time.
-As of right now, I recommend getting your apricot seeds from Apricot Power, whose seeds are grown in California and are completely raw.
+As of right now, I recommend getting your apricot seeds from Apricot Power, whose seeds are completely raw.

 We may never know the "true" history of injectable amygdalin (Laetrile), but with emerging new studies, we can safely say that it shows promise for treating cancers.
 Adding apricot seeds to your diet is an easy way to add nutrition and possibly prevent and eradicate cancerous cells.